Bathory Crest

 I am not writing a history.
 I am simply retelling what I know from the perspective of what I require as a composer to tell this story.
 This site was never meant to be more than a repository of my thoughts & ideas over the past 15 years -- but since it became popular, people seem to give it more credibility than it deserves!

 The frequently asked questions have been updated to reflect some of the comments I have received.
-Please be certain to read the FAQ before emailing me!
+Please be certain to read the FAQ and the Past Announcements before emailing me!

 I am happy to share information about the Countess, and have created an extensive bibliography and webography to assist visitors.
 I am also delighted to receive information and corrections and will incorporate them, with credit, into these pages.